culpgrant/Strava_ETL_Dashboard/README.md

-# Strava_Dashboard and ETL
+# Strava ETL and Dashboard
-Building a Strava Dashboard on Flask using Dash.
+Building an ETL out of Strava API and a dashboard on Flask using Dash.
 This project involved two major parts of the data pull from the Strava API and the dashboard building using Flask/Dash.
 Additionally, I created a SQL Database on my local machine to demonstrate SQL skills.
 Link to [Dashboard](https://strava-grant-culp-plotly.herokuapp.com/) hosted on Heroku.

 ## Motivation:
 I wanted to build a dashboard to help analyze my Strava data and continue to get experience working with APIs.
 Strava is a fitness app that is a semi-social media app that allows you to track your activities with your friends, it is mainly used for running/biking.